flamapy/flamapy_docs/tool/wasm.md

 ---
 layout: default
 title: WASM
-parent: flamapy as a tool
+parent: flamapy as tool
 nav_order: 5
 ---

+# WASM

-# flamapy and pysat are WASM compatible
+## flamapy and pysat are WASM compatible

 {: .warning }
 > This is a work in progress documentation page